VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

 * Review scheduled tasks, services, startup mechanisms, and other persistence locations if endpoint telemetry is available.
 * Check for credential-access activity such as LSASS access, credential dumping, or suspicious registry/file access when supported by endpoint telemetry.
 * Review lateral-movement activity from the affected host to other systems.
-* Reset the affected account's password if successful credential guessing or compromise cannot be ruled out.
+* Reset the affected account's password.
-* Revoke active sessions and authentication tokens where supported by the identity infrastructure.

 ---